DataHighway-DHX/documentation/docs/whitepaper.md

 * Regulating the total supply (monetary base)
 * Incentivising spending (transactions), borrowing, and investment (staking) through:
     * Lowering interest rates, DHX DAO Treasury fees, and Collator fees
-    * Quantitative easing [6] using the DHX DAO Treasury's Unlocked Reserves to stimulate spending and the DH's economic growth by encouraging lenders such as the DHX DAO to lower their interest rates in order to increase overall lending and investment from borrowers without directly increasing the total supply in circulation.
+    * Quantitative easing <a href="#reference-3bbaf1" class="pretty-link-colored">[3bbaf1]</a> using the DHX DAO Treasury's Unlocked Reserves to stimulate spending and the DH's economic growth by encouraging lenders such as the DHX DAO to lower their interest rates in order to increase overall lending and investment from borrowers without directly increasing the total supply in circulation.
 * Restricting spending to slow inflation in an overheating economy

 A rise in the DHX price is anticipated to occur gradually after each halving since it forces an increase in demand for obtaining DHX from the market when there is a reduction in new supply from block rewards and transaction fees.